 When can I apply for Route Authorisation?

 Applications for Route Authorisations (except Schedule 4 events) can be received a maximum of six months and a minimum of two months prior to the proposed start date of the event.
-Applications outside of these timelines will unfortunately be rejected by the MSA.
+Applications outside of these timelines will unfortunately be rejected by the Motorsport UK.

 What fees are involved?